Some of the best supplements for hair growth also have the potential to trigger hair loss if they are used incorrectly.

 Many people know that vitamin A is necessary for healthy skin and hair (6) which prompts them to start supplementing with it if they suffer from hair loss.

-And, unfortunately, those same people don’t realize that taking too much can cause the exact problem they are trying to treat.
+Unfortunately, the same people who use it to support their hair, skin, and thyroid, often don’t realize that taking too much can cause the exact problem they are trying to treat.

 Vitamin A toxicity is well documented (7) and causes a lot of different symptoms, one of which is hair loss.